Find Affordable College Courses

 Gainesville, FL

-With a ranking of #10, University of Florida did quite well on this year’s best value schools for economics students.
-Located in the city of Gainesville, UF is a public school with a very large student population.
+University of Florida came in at #10 in this year’s edition of the Best Value Economics Schools in the Southeast Region ranking.
+Located in the medium-sized city of Gainesville, UF is a public college with a fairly large student population.

-Out-of-state tuition fees for undergraduate students at UF are $28,659 per year.
+UF undergraduate students pay an average of $28,659 in tuition and fees each year.
 While working on their degree, economics majors at UF accumulate an average of around $15,000 in student debt.
 The average monthly payment of a loan this size is about $215, assuming that the borrower is on a 10-year repayment plan.

 Read full report on Economics at University of Florida